The biclustering_wrapper() function runs the full

 “CRF_specific” labels.

-(Order matrix by clusters) Reorders the count matrix rows and columns according to cluster assignments, ensuring features within the same cluster are grouped together for visualization.
+(Order matrix by clusters) Reorders the count matrix rows and columns according to cluster assignments, ensuring regions within the same cluster are grouped together for visualization.

 (Configure color scaling) Sets up a diverging color scheme (blue → white → red) with customizable value ranges.
 If ranges are not specified, automatically determines appropriate bounds from the data.